denis-sokolov/react-tools/README.md

 Commonly reused pieces of tooling for React projects.
 See [the documentation](./docs/README.md).

-Supports tree-shaking, so no bloating your bundle size.

 Comes with TypeScript types if you use TypeScript.

 ```sh